 A business bank account separates business expenses from your personal assets, adding financial protection and making it easier to track company expenses.
 Come tax season, you’ll save yourself a headache if business expenses are neatly organized in a different account.

-Unlike a personal account, a business bank account allows you to add authorized users — a trusted employee or business partner authorized to handle day-to-day transactions on your behalf.
+A business bank account also allows you to add authorized users — a trusted employee or business partner authorized to handle day-to-day transactions on your behalf.
+With all business expenses in one place, bookkeeping is also easier, whether you’re doing this yourself or have hired an accountant.

 Finally, having a business account also increases legitimacy.
 From a consumer and vendor standpoint, making payments to a business account may inspire more confidence than sending money or invoices to an individual.